-Andre Gray is in his first season as an assistant coach on head coach Wes Miller's staff, joining the program on May 8, 2018.
+Andre Grey is in his second season as an assistant coach on head coach Wes Miller’s staff, joining the program on May 8, 2018.

 Prior to his time with the Spartans, Gray coached three seasons with the Charlotte 49ers, and has 16 years of collegiate coaching experience.
 Gray is familiar with the Piedmont Triad area, having coached the 2014-15 season with the Winston-Salem State Rams, a team that won 18 games and reached the championship game of the CIAA Tournament.